ScottKirvan/Unreal-Visual-Pinball/README.md

 More info can be found at bits4u.nl.
 You can download a copy of a Unreal example project at https://www.bits4u.nl/ASSETS/VPinball.rar You can contact me at info@bits4u.nl.

+Not all the interfaces of Pinmame are present in this release but you can easily extend it yourself by using this code as a template or wait until i finisched implementing the rest.